floriancafiero/twitter_extension/README.md

 # twitter_extension

 This code implements various analyses on a dataset of tweets in French related to vaccine.
-Project by Paul Guille-Escuret, Jeremy K. Ward and Florian Cafiero.
+Project by Florian Cafiero (CNRS), Paul Guille-Escuret (Paris-Sorbonne) and Jeremy K. Ward (INSERM)